 Santiago Zabala is an EU citizen born in 1975.
 He was raised in Rome, Vienna, and Geneva.
 He first studied philosophy at the University of Turin where in 2002 he obtained his M.A. (with a thesis under the supervision of Gianni Vattimo) and in 2006 his Ph.D. (summa cum laude) from the Pontifical Lateran University of Rome.In November 2007 he was awarded the Humboldt Research Fellowship by Germany's Alexander von Humboldt Foundation for the years 2008/2009 at the University of Potsdam.
 After spending the spring semester of 2010 as a visiting scholar at Johns Hopkins University, Zabala has been appointed ICREA Research Professor (with tenure), first, at the University of Barcelona and, as of 2015, at the Pompeu Fabra University, where he currently teaches contemporary and political philosophy, supervises MA and Ph.D. theses and directs the UPF Center for Vattimo’s Archives and Philosophy.
 He is also visiting professor at Renmin University, East China Normal University, and several other international institutions.

 He is the author of The Remains of Being (2009), The Hermeneutic Nature of Analytic Philosophy (2008), and co-author with G. Vattimo of Hermeneutic Communism (2011).
 He edited G. Vattimo’s Art’s Claim to Truth (2008) and Nihilism and Emancipation (2004), Richard Rorty and G. Vattimo's The Future of Religion (2005), and Weakening Philosophy (2007) with contributions from Charles Taylor, Jean-Luc Nancy, Umberto Eco, Richard Rorty, Jack Miles, Fernando Savater, Nancy Frankenberry, Rüdiger Bubner, James Risser, Manfred Frank, G. Vattimo and others.
 With Jeff Malpas he has co-edited Consequences of Hermeneutics: Fifty Years after Truth and Method (2010) and with M. Marder Being Shaken: Ontology and the Event (Palgrave, 2014).
-His forthcoming authored books are Emergency Aesthetics: Why Only Art Can Save Us (2017) and Being at Large: The Anarchy of Philosophical Hermeneutics (2018).
+His forthcoming authored books are Why Only Art Can Save Us.
+Aesthetics and the Absence of Emergency (2017) and Being at Large: The Philosophical Foundations of Freedom (2018).
 All the available translations of these books are listed in the “Publications” page.